holochain/wind-tunnel-runner/README.md

 ### Registering the new machine

-Now that you have a branch with the definition of your new machine on it, log into the new machine with the account you created during installation or root and run the command:
+Now that you have a branch with the definition of your new machine on it, make sure that the machine has internet access, preferably a wired one for stability, and log into the new machine with the root account or the one you created during installation and run the command:

 ```sh
 nix --experimental-features 'nix-command flakes' run github:holochain/wind-tunnel-runner/<your-branch> -- <your-machine-name>